 The selected procedure for the departure or arrival airport is added to the active flight plan.
 No waypoints are required to be in the active flight plan to load procedures; however, if the departure and arrival airport are already loaded, the procedure loading window defaults to the appropriate airport, saving some time selecting the correct airport on the Procedure Loading Page.
 Whenever an approach is selected, the choice to either "load" or "activate" is given.
 "Loading" adds the approach to the end of the flight plan without immediately using it for navigation guidance.
 This allows continued navigation via the intermediate waypoints in the original flight plan, but keeps the procedure available on the Active Flight Plan Page for quick activation when needed.
-"Activating" also adds the approach.
+"Activating" also adds the procedure to the end of the flight plan but immediately begins to provide guidance to the first waypoint in the approach.